ferdiebergado/goexpress/README.md

 router.Get("/todos", TodoHandler)
 ```

-The handler is an http function that accepts an http.ResponseWriter and a pointer to an http.Request as arguments.
+The handler is a function that accepts an http.ResponseWriter and a pointer to an http.Request as arguments.

 ```go
 func Handler(w http.ResponseWriter, r *http.Request)